Dr. Ronald S. Rochon became the University of Southern Indiana's fourth president in July 2018, after eight years serving USI as provost.

 During his tenure as provost, Rochon oversaw the revamping of the University Core Curriculum and UNIV 101 seminar course, led the establishment and approval process of USI's second doctoral program in education leadership, advanced new opportunities and programs for undergraduate, graduate, and online learning students, and fostered new approaches to recruit both domestic and international students to campus and developed programs to help them excel.

-Dr. Rochon was appointed to the Governor's Workforce Cabinet by Indiana Governor Eric J. Holcomb in October 2020 and to the Midwest Higher Education Compact in 2021.
+Dr. Rochon was appointed to the Governor's Workforce Cabinet by Indiana Governor Eric J. Holcomb in October 2020 for a two-year term and to the Midwest Higher Education Compact in 2021.
 An active civic leader, Rochon serves on the boards of WNIN Public Broadcasting, Deaconess Health Systems, and the Evansville Regional Economic Partnership, among others.
-In the broader higher education community, he serves on the NCAA Division I Ohio Valley Conference Board of Presidents and the American Association of Colleges and Universities Board of Directors.
+In the broader higher education community, he serves on the NCAA Division I Ohio Valley Conference Board of Presidents and the American Association of Colleges and Universities Board of Directors, where he is serving as Chair-Elect for 2023 before beginning a one-year term as Chair in 2024.
 Nationally, he serves as a board director for the Community Anti-Drug Coalitions of America.

 Rochon came to USI from Buffalo State in Buffalo, New York, where he served as the inaugural dean of the School of Education, associate vice president for Teacher Education and professor.
 He was director and co-founder of the Research Center for Cultural Diversity and Community Renewal at the University of Wisconsin-La Crosse, as well as interim associate dean and director of the school of education.
 In 2010, he also served as chair of the Board of the American Association of Colleges of Teacher Education (Washington, DC).
 His professional teaching career has included work at Texas A & M University, Washington State University, and University of Wisconsin-La Crosse.